F0RTRE55/BFC/README.md

 - NEW/OLD WELL: choice of using old/used well
 - WELL ID: place the identification of old/used well
 - WELL POSITION: starting column position of the well
-- STEP: step (step 11 is golden
+- STEP: step (step 11 is golden gate assembly)
 - ORDER DATE: date of order is placed
 - DEADLINE: date of product to be sent
 - FILE NAME: name of the instruction file